MLB Predictor

 context

-This is a weekend project, not a serious product.
+This started as a weekend project and stays deliberately low-stakes, but it now runs daily in season.
 Baseball is a convenient sandbox because the data is rich, the season is long, and small edges tend to disappear fast.

 what I built